 Collaboration with these Boards is vital to ensure we remain influential and connected on an international scale.
-These relationships will also help us to serve our interested and affected parties more effectively in Canada.
+These relationships will also help us to serve our stakeholders more effectively in Canada.

 We will continue to work together with these Boards by: